theguega/neural-mpc/report/main.typ

     └── actions : (T₁ × 3)
 ```

-This format allows us to easily process an episode at a time (fittable for both MLP of RNN achitecture), and to split the dataset into training and validation sets regardless of the episode length.
+This format allows us to easily process an episode at a time (fittable for both MLP and RNN achitecture), and to split the dataset into training and validation sets regardless of the episode length.

 == Data Preprocessing

 Our goal is to develop a robust and reliable controller which can handle uncertainties and disturbances in the system.
-For this purpose, we introduce small gaussian noise to both the input state $["q1", "q2", "q3", "q̇1", "q̇2", "q̇3"]$ and the output action $tau_"MPC"$.
+For this purpose, we introduce small gaussian noise to both the input state $[q_1, q_2, q_3, dot(q)_1, dot(q)_2, dot(q)_3]$ and the output action $tau_"MPC"$.
 This noise helps to simulate real-world conditions, such as sensor noise, actuator noise, and environmental disturbances.

 Because our data generation pipeline allows us to generate as many samples as needed, we can easily collect a large dataset for training our neural network.
 Therefore, for the training process we can increase the number of samples until we reach a plateau in the validation loss or a computational limit.
 For the splitting of the dataset, we use a 90/10 split, where 90% of the data is used for training and 10% for the validation as done in this paper @deAPorto2025.